JohnSundell/IndieSupportWeeks/README.md

 ## Apps

-The following list of apps was gathered by [John Sundell](https://twitter.com/johnsundell) based on Direct Messages from indie developers, prompted by [this tweet](https://twitter.com/johnsundell/status/1240642670688698368).
+The following list of apps was gathered by [John Sundell](https://twitter.com/johnsundell) based on Direct Messages from indie developers, prompted by [this tweet](https://twitter.com/johnsundell/status/1240642670688698368), as well as Pull Requests submitted by the community.
 Note that this list is just based on raw data, and is presented as-is — no quality checks have been made, and it is possible that the list contains incorrect information.

 If you’re participating in *Indie Support Weeks* and want to help promote some of these apps, it’s recommended that you first: